-In developing all students as LEARNERS, we explicitly teach the expected behaviours and establish clear and consistent boundaries.
+In developing all students as independent, self-regulating learners, we explicitly teach the expected behaviours and establish clear and consistent boundaries.
 Staff take a proactive, preventative approach to ensure all students receive the appropriate level of support to help them to be successful at school.
 Student outcomes are monitored so identified students can receive additional support when needed, and a minority of students can access intensive support to enable them to engage successfully at school.